 I will help you plan your vow renewal ceremony with the same care as if it was your wedding.
 You have found each other again and your love is stronger than ever.
 That kind of commitment deserves to be celebrated.
 If you like the sound of that, give me a call on 0876959799 or email firstname.lastname@example.org.

 As a funeral celebrant, I aim to deliver ceremonies that celebrate life.
 I create funeral ceremonies that define how a person lived, not how they passed away.
 My ceremonies will help you give your loved ones the goodbye they deserve.
 In those difficult days after your loved one passes away, you can pick up the phone to me.
 I’ll be there to help you plan a funeral ceremony that’s true to who they were.

 I offer ceremonies for people who weren’t able to mourn their loved ones at the time of their passing.
 A memorial ceremony will give you a chance to come together and reflect on your loved one’s life and legacy.
 I also offer death anniversary ceremonies, scattering of ashes ceremonies and graveside ceremonies.

 Planning Your Own Funeral

 I can help you plan your own funeral ceremony.
-Believe it or not, this is becoming more and more popular as an option.
+Believe it or not, it is becoming more and more popular for people to plan their funerals.
 You decide what happens to you while you’re alive, so why shouldn’t you decide what happens to you after you pass away?
 I’ll work with you to organise an end of life celebration that your loved ones will always remember.

-I work closely with funeral directors, but if you want to arrange a funeral, you’re also welcome to contact me yourself.
+I work closely with funeral directors.
+But if you want to arrange a funeral, for your loved one or yourself, you’re also welcome to contact me yourself.
 You can give me a call on 087 695 9799 and I’ll be happy to talk to you.